 Papa chose to face the four creatures as they leaped at him.
-He fired his gun and seeing that its beam was continuous, for some considerable distance, held down the trigger and swept back and forth, destroying all four creatures mid-leap.
-Looked down at the weapon, smirked, and shrugged.
+He fired his gun.
+Seeing that its beam was continuous for some considerable distance.
+He held down the trigger and swept back and forth, destroying all four creatures mid-leap.
+He looked down at the weapon, smirked, and shrugged.
 Then, he turned to help his daughters.

 The women needed no help.
 They had used the same sweeping motion and eliminated the giants with no time to spare.
 The bodies had vanished, except for the one human corpse.